LaVivien/ChutesAndLadders/README.md

 ## Assighment

 In Java, code a simulation of the classic children’s game “Chutes And Ladders.”
-There is no “right” answer to this assignment, we will be evaluating the design choices and coding style.

 ## Instructions